 I think the reason that the book jumped out at me from a pile of forgotten adolescent reading is the cover by Darrell K. Sweet.
 I can’t say the cover is great, the scene it depicts only marginally reflects what occurs in the book, but Sweet has done the covers for my favorite series of fantasy novels, the late Robert Jordan’s The Wheel of Time, and his style is distinctive.
 Whatever prompted me, I decided to read this possible lost gem between volumes of Edmund Morris’ Theodore Roosevelt biographies.
 (Reviews forthcoming)

 The book follows Merlin during his early years.
 It starts with him and his mother living in a small Welsh village after a frightening sea escape.
-His mother knows things about Merlin that she doesn’t tell him, and after some revelations bout Merlin’s magical nature and tragedies due to it, he leaves his mother to find his birthplace.
+His mother knows things about Merlin that she doesn’t tell him, and after some revelations bout Merlin’s magical nature and tragedies caused by that nature, he leaves his mother to find his birthplace.
 He starts his quest and goes takes a raft out on the ocean and lands in the magical land of Fincayra.
-Here his quest is disturbed by Merlin’s reluctantly joining an attempt to save the magical island from it mad ruler.
-All in all its a magical adventure that is sure to please its target audience
+Here his quest is disturbed by Merlin’s reluctantly joining an attempt to save the magical island from a mad ruler.
+All in all, its a magical adventure that is sure to please its target audience of teenagers.